Hungarian Beef Goulash

 Step 3: Transfer to the oven

-- Cover the pot and transfer it to the oven for 2 hours.
+Cover the pot and transfer it to the oven for 2 hours.
+Or, continue to cook on the stovetop on low heat until the beef is tender, stirring occasionally.
+About 2 hours.

 Step 4: Serve

-- Remove the stew from the oven and give it a stir.
-If the sauce if too thin, cook it on the stovetop, uncovered, until it has thickened.
+Take the stew out of the oven and stir it.
+If the sauce is too thin, cook it on the stovetop without a lid until it gets thicker.

 What to serve it with